A message from your Chairman and Committee September 2020

 We do hope that you are keeping well in these difficult times.
 We thought that it would be a good idea to update you on the current situation regarding the PN & D U3A.

-Your committee met again last week on Zoom to look at the Government’s recommendations and Third Age Trust’s advice, and as a consequence, we understand there are several steps we need to take in order for us to make it as safe as possible for us to start Group activities again in the future.
+Your committee meet regularly on Zoom to look at the Government’s recommendations and Third Age Trust’s advice, and as a consequence, we understand there are several steps we need to take in order for us to make it as safe as possible for us to start Group activities again in the future.
 There are obligations on the owners of the venue that we use, Parbold Scout & Guides Hut-on-the-Hill, so we must be sure that it will have been deep cleaned and that it will conform to Covid Secure recommendations.
-This will involve us working with the Scout committee who have always been so very supportive of us.
+This involves us working with the Scout committee who have always been so very supportive of us.

 Uppermost in our thoughts is that, according to the scientists, our generation is identified as being very vulnerable to Covid and we can assure you that we will take very cautious steps when moving forward.
 Even when we can continue, every member must be responsible for their own health and safety and should bear this in mind before attending U3A meetings.